-Junco, R. (forthcoming, 2014).
-Engaging students through social media: An evidence-based approach for educators.
+Junco, R. (August, 2014).
+Engaging Students through Social Media: Evidence Based Practices for Use in Student Affairs.
 San Francisco, CA: Wiley/Jossey-Bass.

 Junco, R., & Timm, D. (2008).
 Using emerging technologies to enhance student engagement.
 New directions for student services.
 Issue #124.
 San Francisco, CA: Jossey-Bass.
 [TOC] [Ed Notes] [Chapters: 1 2 3 4 5 6 7 8]

 Junco, R. & Mastrodicasa, J. (2007).
 Connecting to the Net.Generation: What higher education professionals need to know about today’s students.
 Washington, DC: NASPA

 Junco, R. (2013).
 Inequalities in Facebook use.
 Computers in Human Behavior, 29(6), 2328–2336. doi: 10.1016/j.chb.2013.05.005